FBI Director Christopher Wray: "Today's terrorism threat is everywhere, coast to coast"

 FBI Director Christopher Wray revealed for the first time that the bureau has made "about 120" terrorism-related arrests in the last year alone.
 "We had about 1,000 investigations into just these homegrown violent extremists.
-That's out of about 5,000 terrorism investigations," Wray told "CBS This Morning" co-host Norah O'Donnell during a multi-part interview that will be conducted over several days.
+That's out of about 5,000 terrorism investigations," Wray told "CBS This Morning" co-host Norah O'Donnell.
+The first portion of their multi-part interview airs Tuesday.

 He also said the FBI has thwarted numerous potential terror attacks even in the last year or so, citing threats to the San Francisco pier, a shopping mall in Miami, crowds at a Fourth of July celebration in Cleveland and in Minnesota, where a female college student was "recruiting classmates to join al-Qaeda and al-Shabaab."